TrullyAI/TrullySdkWebDocs/README.md

         apiKey: "YOUR_API_KEY",
         user_id: "YOUR_USER_ID",
         handleData: (response) => {
-          //What should be done with the obtained response?
+          // What should be done with the obtained response?
         },
         handleError: (error) => {
-          //What should be done if there is an error retrieving the response?
+          // What should be done if there is an error retrieving the response?
         },
       }}
     />